Bradley Online Learning

 Associate Professor (Clinical) at the Department of Psychiatry and Human Behavior at The Warren Alpert Medical School of Brown University

-Dr. Costea is a clinical assistant professor of psychiatry and human behavior at the Alpert Medical School of Brown University and has staff appointments at Bradley and Rhode Island Hospitals.
+G. Oana Costea, MD is a clinical assistant professor of psychiatry and human behavior at the Alpert Medical School of Brown University and has staff appointments at Bradley and Rhode Island Hospitals.
 Dr. Costea has been the director of the children’s inpatient program for nine years providing care to children with severe emotional and behavioral disturbances.
 As part of her work on an acute inpatient unit, Dr. Costea has provided pharmacological management for children with emotional and behavioral disorders that otherwise would not respond or would have limited response to therapeutic interventions.
 Additionally, working with families in a state of crisis and caregivers with their own emotional disorders with focus on stabilizing the entire family system has been a core component of Dr. Costea’s clinical work.

 About this Course